drdaemos/xc5-docs/en/migration_guides/getting_started_with_store_migration.md

 5. You may also {% link "switch the store language in Admin area" ref_x5oSN86B %} or {% link "add a custom translation to the storefront" ref_NH3w8sSS %}.

+## Step 5: Configure your Shipping and Payment methods

+Intangible goods (software programs, documents, online cards and the like) do not require shipping, so if you sell such products, you need to {% link "disable shipping calculation for them" ref_z5KmbFAu %}.
+For the rest of your products you have a number of tools to estimate the shipping cost properly.

+1. First of all, X-Cart supports carrier-calculated shipping rates for the following carriers: FedEx, U.S.P.S., UPS, Canada Post, AustraliaPost, DHL, Pitney Bowes, EMS, ShippingCalc. {% link "Read how to enable this" ref_ybdiN8r0 %}.

+2. If you prefer custom table rates, {% link "follow this instruction" ref_3TG6AuN0 %}.

+3. It is also possible to set up an individual shipping cost per product using the {% link "Shipping freight" ref_kioKBJIM %} feature.
+To charge a handling fee, {% link "follow these steps" ref_nFJTxPMR %}. {% link "Free shipping" ref_rOT8GezP %} is also easy to enable.

+Once the shipping settings have been configured, make sure you can accept payments from your customers.

+1.   {% link "Enable at least one payment method" ref_Jq6Bsdrt %} and place a test order.

+2. To enable PCI compliant credit card saving and processing, {% link "connect your store to X-Payments" ref_hlRUuVCV %}.

+3. Specify the email addresses to receive {% link "notifications about new orders" ref_wKcxbiUf %}.

+After the above steps have been completed, we recommend that you make several test orders.
+Try the entire customer’s journey from finding a product and adding it to cart (you can create a test product which costs $0.01 for the purpose) to making a payment and updating {% link "order statuses" ref_r4PbRx4Z %}.

+Find more info in the [X-Cart user guide](http://kb.x-cart.com/), or [contact us](https://www.x-cart.com/migrate_me.html) for help.

+If the migration process scares you a bit, and you do not feel confident in your strength, we will be happy to do the whole data migration for you, just [let us know](https://www.x-cart.com/migrate_me.html)!